Dental X-Rays in Buffalo, NY

 How Do You Benefit from Cone Beam CT?

-Are Dental X-Ray’s Safe?
+Are CBCT X-Ray’s Safe?

 How Often Should You Have Dental X-rays?

-People suffering from severe periodontal disease may require x-rays more often to check for signs of bone loss and tooth decay.
+People suffering from severe periodontal disease may require X-rays more often to check for signs of bone loss and tooth decay.

-Smokers and those using other tobacco products may need dental x-rays more frequently to monitor for bone loss, increased cavity risk, and periodontal disease.
+Smokers and those using other tobacco products may need dental X-rays more frequently to monitor for bone loss, increased cavity risk, and periodontal disease.

 If you have any questions about your x-rays, why they are necessary, or how they are being used in your treatment plan, give our office a call today or ask your dentist at your next scheduled appointment.